awsdocs/aws-dms-user-guide/doc_source/CHAP_Introduction.Targets.md

 **On\-premises and Amazon EC2 instance databases**
 + Oracle versions 10g, 11g, 12c, 18c, and 19c for the Enterprise, Standard, Standard One, and Standard Two editions\.
-**Note**
-Support for Oracle version 19c as a target is available in AWS DMS versions 3\.3\.2 and later\.
-Support for Oracle version 18c as a target is available in AWS DMS versions 3\.3\.1 and later\.
 + Microsoft SQL Server versions 2005, 2008, 2008R2, 2012, 2014, 2016, 2017, and 2019 for the Enterprise, Standard, Workgroup, and Developer editions\.
 The Web and Express editions are not supported\.
-**Note**
-Support for Microsoft SQL Server version 2019 as a target is available in AWS DMS versions 3\.3\.2 and later\.
 + MySQL versions 5\.5, 5\.6, 5\.7, and 8\.0\.
 + MariaDB \(supported as a MySQL\-compatible data target\) versions 10\.0\.24 to 10\.0\.28, 10\.1, 10\.2, 10\.3 and 10\.4\.
 **Note**